We talk about bots and chat bot

 While a bot can be integrated directly into an app or a mobile website, it is common to create them in cloud platforms that support them, usually provided by the most popular social networks.
 This way bots are much closer to the user who does not even need to open an App or to go to a website, as you can find them in your usual social network.

-The big platform exception is that as you know, by now, WhatsApp that does not support bot integration.
+The big exception is as you know WhatsApp, which by now that does not support bot integration.

-But all the other platforms are giving support for bots, such as Facebook Messenger, Telegram, Slack, Kick, and many more.
+But all the other platforms, as Facebook Messenger, Telegram, Slack, Kick, and many more, are giving support for bots.
 Depending on the target audience one will want to integrate the bot into one or several platforms.

 AI services for chatbots